 CREDO provides an assortment of opportunities to sea service personnel and their families.
 CREDO's goal is to help enrich and strengthen people’s lives.
 Join the many who have reaped significant benefits from attending a CREDO retreat.

-CREDO provides a FREE weekend away within a positive, safe, and supportive environment to:
+CREDO provides FREE workshops and retreats with a positive, safe, and supportive environment to:

 Who can attend?